 - What kind of hardware (and warranty) should I get?

-- Should I get Windows 10 or get Windows 7?
+- Should I get Windows 10 or hunt down a laptop with Windows 7?

 - Should I get 32-bit or 64-bit?